sbp-archive/luxyflux/README.md

-connect-flux
+connect-luxaflux
 ============

-Implementation for Flux on top of Angular inside Connect
+Implementation of Flux.
+Also exposes a module with services to be used in Angular.